caiyuanhao1998/MST-plus-plus/README.md

 The training log and models will be saved in '/MST-plus-plus/train_code/exp/'.

 ## Citation
+If you find this repo helpful, please consider citing our works:

+MST
 ```
 @inproceedings{mst,
 	title={Mask-guided Spectral-wise Transformer for Efficient Hyperspectral Image Reconstruction},